tj/should.js/Readme.md

 });
 ```

-In general case if you need to check that something is executed you need such thing as `spies`, good example is an [sinon](http://sinonjs.org/).
+In general, if you need to check that something is executed, you are best using `spies`.
+A good example is [sinon](http://sinonjs.org/).

 ## .status(code)